UltronFondationDev/swap-core/README.md

-# SpookySwap
+# UltronSwap

-These are the core contracts of SpookySwap.
-In-depth documentation can be found at [docs.spookyswap.finance] (https://docs.spookyswap.finance).
+These are the core contracts of UltronSwap.

 Originally a fork of Uniswap V2, see In-depth documentation at [uniswap.org](https://uniswap.org/docs).